google/oss-fuzz/docs/new_project_guide.md

 ### Custom libFuzzer options for ClusterFuzz

-By default ClusterFuzz will run your fuzzer without any options.
+By default, ClusterFuzz will run your fuzzer without any options.
 You can specify custom options by creating a `my_fuzzer.options` file next to a `my_fuzzer` executable in `/out`:

 ```